singaround/songbook/posts/dates.md

 The Auntie Shanty session is at the [Jolly Farmers](https://www.jollyfarmers-oxford.co.uk) pub in central Oxford (OX1 1LD).

 ### Dates
-<sup>(last updated: 5th September 2025)</sup>
+<sup>(last updated: 30th September 2025)</sup>

-**Monday 29th September 2025** - a special "songbook session" - not singing, but working through the songbook discussing and amending lyrics.
-All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
-From 6pm.

 **Monday 6th October 2025** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.

 **Monday 3rd November 2025** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.

 **Monday 1st December** - Auntie Shanty Session.
 Arrive from 6pm, singing from 6:30.

+**January 2026** - date for January session tbc

+**Monday 2nd February 2025** - Auntie Shanty Session.
+Arrive from 6pm, singing from 6:30.

+**Monday 2nd March 2026** - Auntie Shanty Session.
+Arrive from 6pm, singing from 6:30.

+**Monday 30th March 2025** - a special "songbook session" - not singing, but working through the songbook discussing and amending lyrics.
+All welcome, but it may not be the best introduction if you've not been to Auntie Shanty before.
+From 6pm.